TouchBistro/gehen/README.md

 **NOTE:** Gehen assumes the service already exists in ECS.
 It will not create services for you.

 #### Deploy Check

-Gehen will keep pinging your service to see if the new version has been deployed.
+Gehen can be configured to ping your service to see if the new version has been deployed.
 For this to work your service must send the [Server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server) header with the format `*-GITSHA` where `GITSHA` is the Git SHA you provided to Gehen to update the service to.
 An example header is `Server: infrastructure-boilerplate-production-api-da39a3ee5e6b4b0d3255bfef95601890afd80709`.

+To enable this feature set the `url` field under your service's configuration to the appropriate ping URL.

 Gehen will keep hitting the URL provided for your services until it either sees the new Git SHA in the header, or times out.
 The default timeout duration is 5 minutes.

 #### Drain Check

 Once Gehen sees that the new version of the service has deployed it will wait for the old version(s) to drain.
 A service has drained when the old version is unreachable by the load balancer.
 Gehen also waits until the number of running tasks matches the expected amount of tasks in ECS.
 The default timeout duration is 5 minutes.

 #### Rollback

 If the deployment or deploy check steps fail, Gehen will automatically roll back the service to the previous version.
 It will then go through the same deploy check and drain check processes to ensure the roll back was successful.